TIBAYAHYA/crash-course/pygaming/Alien Invasion Game Project/readme.md

 FINAL UPDATE:
-dumped the whole pygame thing, because holy shit this thing is so boring and exhausting, the author instructions being bastardly inefficient,uncalled for, weirdly confusing, I honestly would have been better just building this whole thing faster bymyself with some copilot assistance. thats It for the alien invasion game!
+dumped the whole pygame thing, because holy shit this thing is so boring and exhausting, the author instructions being bastardly inefficient,uncalled for, weirdly confusing, I honestly would have been better just building this whole thing faster bymyself with some copilot assistance. thats It for the alien invasion game! already got what we need from this chapter in terms of classes learning/practice